froboy/yusaopeny_docs/content/en/docs/wiki/Important-versions-for-upgrade-path.md

 title: Important versions for upgrade path
 ---

-Y USA Open Y development moves quickly and in this document, we flag important versions that should not be skipped while you upgrade your sites.
+YMCA Website Services development moves quickly and in this document, we flag important versions that should not be skipped while you upgrade your sites.

 ## Determining your upgrade path

-For example: If you are on Y USA Open Y 8.1.2 and want to upgrade to Y USA Open Y 8.2.8.5 you should make it in a couple of steps
+For example: If you are on YMCA Website Services 8.1.2 and want to upgrade to YMCA Website Services 8.2.8.5 you should make it in a couple of steps

 1. Upgrade 8.1.2 to 8.1.13.1
 1. Upgrade 8.1.13.1 to 8.2.2.1